Dave-team/Knowledge-base/Business-Intelligence/Dataops.md

 - When checking data, keep things constant to compare like for like and to be correct on principles.
 Only after, make change to logic.
 When trying to replicate something existing, make sure to first completely understand the logic.
 Look at the spreadsheet, map your thinking and then verify with users.
 Only then start to aim a replication
 - Don't change too many things at the same time.
 - Keep a running log of interesting cases: e.g. opportunities that have something unique about them that makes them hard to work with.
 In your models, check what happens to these opportunities.
 These cases are very useful in future tests you perform
+- Test requirements
+  - Specific, so it’s clear what a test failure means.
+One test that tests three conditions will always be harder to debug than three tests for individual conditions.
+  - Automated, so it can be put into a test suite and run easily.
+Having an automated test suite means you can quickly assess the data warehouse-wide impact of introducing new SQL.
+  - Fast, so you’re not waiting forever for the test suite to finish.
+If a test takes longer than a minute or so, I’ll attempt to break it up into multiple tests or I’ll test a smaller sample.
+  - Independent, so it can be run at any time and in any order.

 ### Source data testing
 - Create an initial gap analysis between source and BI data.
 This includes